Find out which countries are welcoming US tourists back – KION546

 Bulgaria

-Historic towns and natural landscapes are Bulgaria’s calling cards.
+UPDATE: Historic towns and natural landscapes are Bulgaria’s calling cards.
 Testing required; exemptions for fully vaccinated or recovered from Covid-19 infection.
 No quarantine.
+Be aware: Bulgaria has been changing its entry rules often.
 US Embassy.

 Canada

-Note: UPDATE: This upscale British island in the Eastern Caribbean is open only to the fully vaccinated.
-Testing and quarantine requirements are in place.
-US Embassy | Anguilla International Travelers.
-UPDATE: This independent nation in the eastern Caribbean, known for sheltered bays and historical sites, is open.
-Testing required.
-Quarantine requirements differ based on vaccination status.
-US Embassy | Antigua and Barbuda government website.